DigiBP/Team-Apples/README.md

 - All the relevant information for sending the e-mail are retrieved with the module Google Sheet search a row.
 - Once the information is retrieved, Camunda proceeds with the workflow and uses the obtained data for the next user task "Call client for Demo request".
 - As part of the workflow, an email is automatically sent to the client immediately as soon as the preceding scenario is finished.
-- The Custom Webhook assures sending of the E-mail with the free trial license immediately once data arrives.
 - The E-mail content is composed using the retrieved details from the CRM system, and it includes the generated free license key.

 ### Scenario
 ![TO-BE-PROCESS/MAKE-Screenshots/5.
 Send free trial license.png](https://github.com/DigiBP/Team-Apples/blob/52999f1baade0f6eb8c914de3e85cf57910ea5c7/TO-BE-PROCESS/MAKE-Screenshots/5.%20Send%20free%20trial%20license.png)

 ### E-mail Free Trial License Key
 - The e-mail always refers to the Chatbot in case the client has issues or questions they can get in touch with the Chatbot.

 <img src="https://github.com/DigiBP/Team-Apples/blob/e0b465c7025875559349c3bf35189fb21940c24e/TO-BE-PROCESS/E-Mail-Schreenshots/05_Fee%20Trial%20License%20Key.png"  width="50%" height="50%">

 ## 6. Sent License key order form URL
 - The client has a 30-day free trial license and once it is expired this scenario calculates with the module "Tools" the number of remaining days.